behnum/gorbeha.ir/README.md

 # 😺 Gorbeha
-Gorbeha is a collection of short stories in Persian.
+Gorbeha is a story about cats, written in Persian.